 A daily health check is a screening procedure conducted every day to ensure the safety and well-being of children.
 Daily health checks are typically conducted by teachers first thing in the morning before the child enters your center and before the parent or guardian leaves.
 However, they may also be conducted at any other time throughout the day if there is a noticeable change in the child’s appearance or behavior.

-If a child is absent due to illness, the daily health check should be conducted when the child returns to school.
+If a child is absent due to illness, conduct the daily health check when the child returns to school.

 Health checks typically include a brief assessment of the child’s health by looking for signs and symptoms of illness, injury, or other health concerns.
-The teacher should also ask the child about any symptoms they may be experiencing.
+The teacher can also ask the child about any symptoms they may be experiencing.
+With brightwheel's daily health check feature, you can easily record the health of each child upon arrival by logging temperatures or illness symptoms.

 A daily health screening for children includes checking: